 Try and find one that’s in the 6-8 pound range.
 For my family of three that’s more than enough meat for dinner, and a weeks’ worth of salads for my wife and I. A good rule of thumb is to cook 1 lb per person.

 The rub is the combination of spices and/or herbs you add to the surface of the meat prior to cooking.

-One of the keys to smoking pulled pork is the spice blend, or “rub” that you put on the surface of the meat.
+One of the keys to the flavor of this recipe is the spice blend, or “rub” that you put on the surface of the meat.
 I have developed a rub recipe that is perfect for Pulled Pork and creates a mouthwatering bark every time.

-This recipe will interact with the meat during the cook to help break down proteins and tenderize the pork shoulder.
+This rub interacts with the meat during the cook to help break down proteins and tenderize it.
 The rub also helps produce a bark around the outside of the pork shoulder that is packed full of awesome flavor.

 I’ve spent a lot of time developing this rub recipe, and it’s one of the few things I sell on Smoked Meat Sunday to help support the day to day operations of this website.
 Click here to learn more about the rub recipe.

 This rub really is the key to my pulled pork recipe!